kaiwenliu/RecRank/documents/log.md

 Week 3 Progress:
-  - We achieved the goal of incorporating the data with Djikstra and PageRank algorithms.
+  - We achieved the goal of incorporating the Djikstra and PageRank algorithms.
   - Richard and Sahith accomplished the task of implementing Djikstra's algorithm and Kevin implemented the PageRank algorithm.
   - We didn't have any problems reaching our goal.
   - For next week, we plan to implement the BFS traversal and test the project with it.